Wydawnictwo Avia Artis - ebooki

 -

-The Brothers Karamazov - a novel by Fyodor Dostoyevsky, a Russian novelist, philosopher and short story writer.
+White Nights - a short story by Fyodor Dostoyevsky, a Russian novelist, philosopher and short story writer.
 Many literary critics rate him as one of the greatest psychological novelists in world literature.
-Set in 19th-century Russia, The Brothers Karamazov is a passionate philosophical novel that enters deeply into questions of Go
+Like many of Dostoyevsky's stories, "White Nights" is told in the first person by a nameless narrator.
+The narrator-

 - ePub + Mobi 12 pkt